dmitrypol/dmitrypol.github.io/_drafts/redis-complex-data-struct.md

 ---
 title: "Storing complex data structures in Redis"
-date: 2016-10-16
+date: 2016-10-22
 categories: redis
 ---

 We use various data structures (linked lists, arrays, hashes, etc) in our applications.
-They are usually implemented in memory but what if we need persistence AND speed?
+They are usually implemented in memory but sometimes we need persistence AND speed.
 This is where in memory DB like [Redis](http://redis.io/) can be very useful.

 Redis has a number of powefull [data types](http://redis.io/topics/data-types-intro) but what if we need something more complex?
 In this post I would like to go through commonly used data structures and see how they can be implemented using underlying Redis data types.